 If your application needs to go through administrative processing, it is incomplete, or it needs to be investigated for fraud, it may cause additional delays (a few weeks) and its outcome may be impacted.
 Most administrative processing requests are resolved within 2 months.
 However, the exact timing would vary based on individual circumstances.

-Traveling while Pending Application
+Traveling while under a Pending Application

 In case you need to travel (to a country other than the U.S.) while your U.S. visa application is pending, you can request through the Consulate Online Contact Form that your passport be returned to you.
-Once you are back from your travel and if your visa is approved, the Consulate will contact you (by email and phone) with instructions to return your passport to the Consulate.
+Once you are back from your trip and your visa is approved, the Consulate will contact you (by email and phone) with instructions to return your passport to the Consulate.